- Public Liability

 Nearly 74% of allied health professionals insured through BizCover are sole traders.
-They pay approximately $41 per month for their combined liability cover.
-However, those with one to six employees can pay anywhere between $57 to $100 per month.
+They pay approximately $26 per month for their combined liability cover.
+However, those with one to six employees can pay on average $69 per month, more than 50% increase in price.

 Below is the full breakdown:

 Fortunately, the cost of Professional Indemnity cover for allied health professionals does not increase too greatly as the level of cover increases.
 Doubling your level of cover does not mean double the premium.

 Results from BizCover data shows that $1 million is the most popular level of Professional Indemnity cover taken out within a combined liability policy, with an average monthly premium of $28.05.
 While those holding $5 million of cover are only paying around $36.13 per month.